Nikkei up for fourth day after Greek deal, bolder easing hope

 However, analysts cautioned the market's recent surge may be losing momentum after a 9 percent gain in the past two weeks, and big-name exporters weakened as investors took profits.

-Domestic-demand driven stocks such as banks and real estate firms still found favour, with Sumitomo Mitsui Financial Group (8316.T) gaining 1.0 percent and Mitsui Fudosan (8801.T) advancing 1.8 percent.
+Domestic-demand driven stocks such as banks and real estate firms still found favor, with Sumitomo Mitsui Financial Group (8316.T) gaining 1.0 percent and Mitsui Fudosan (8801.T) advancing 1.8 percent.

 Japanese opposition leader Shinzo Abe, who is expected to win a December election, said on Tuesday the country cannot restore its fiscal health without overcoming deflation, calling for bolder monetary and fiscal stimulus to revive the economy.